Global Transport and Logistics - MSc

 Students on this course will already be working in the transport and logistics industry and this course is about enhancing career prospects.

-The course team will work closely with the Chartered Institute of Logistics and Transport (CILT) and students will be able to access their resources for future career opportunities.
+The course team will work closely with the Chartered Institute of Logistics and Transport (CILT) and you'll be able to access resources for future career opportunities.

 How to apply

 Applications for this course are processed via our partner Informa (you should not apply to the University direct).

 You are advised to apply as early as possible as applications will only be considered if there are places available on the course.